 Richmond Wong is a PhD candidate at the UC Berkeley School of Information in the BioSense group where he is a National Science Foundation (NSF) Graduate Research Fellow and a Berkeley Fellowship recipient.
-His research investigates how design-based methods and approaches can be used by designers and engineers to better explore, expand, and define the problem space of privacy and related social concerns during the technology design process.
-His recent work investigates these themes in the relation to internet of things devices and bodily sensors.
+His research investigates how technology designers and engineers address ethics and privacy in their professional practices, and how design methods and approaches can be used to proactively surface, explore, discuss, and critique privacy and other social values-related concerns during the design process.
+He draws upon work and approaches from science & technology studies, human computer interaction, and speculative and critical design.

 His current and prior work has brought together perspectives from a wide variety of fields, including human computer interaction, privacy, cybersecurity, public policy, science and technology studies, values in design, and speculative and critical design.